Colt Brennan allowed Hawaii to dream big

 “I think that was just another example of his heart and how he would put others ahead of himself!
 No matter how big of a name he got or the attention he garnered, he was always humble and gave of himself when he saw a need!
 I am thankful for the person he was, and he embodied the Aloha spirit,” former teammate Adam Leonard told KHON2 in a text message on Tuesday.

 Brennan put his professional career on hold in pursuit of one last season in a UH uniform.
 The result was priceless.
-Although Brennan threw for 20 less touchdowns as a senior, the Warriors went 12-0 in the 2007 regular season under his leadership.
+Although Brennan threw for 20 less touchdowns as a senior, the Warriors went 12-0 in the 2007 regular season under his leadership as he became the school’s first and only Heisman Trophy finalist, finishing behind Darren McFadden and Tim Tebow.
 Hawaii’s collegiate football hopes and dreams hinged on Brennan’s performances, who became the state’s Hanai son in the process.
 Brennan embraced Hawaii’s culture just as much as it embraced him, dying his hair to fit the Hawaiian Island chain.
 He also took Samoan classes in order to communicate better with his offensive lineman.

 With Brennan and Jones at the helm, the 2007 Hawaii football team did the impossible, earning a Bowl Championship Series bowl bid after an undefeated regular season.
 BCS bowl games, which went extinct following the 2013 college football season, were a perch typically reserved for college football’s elite.
-But in 2007, a pipe dream became reality, made possible by a new meaning for BCS in Manoa: Because Colt Stayed.
+But in 2007, a pipe dream became reality, made possible by BCS taking on a new meaning in Manoa: Because Colt Stayed.

+The 2007 regular season for the Warriors will forever live on in UH football history, led by five one-possession wins and consecutive Aloha Stadium sellouts to seal the 12-0 record.

+In a Tuesday morning text message to KHON2, Jones said: “Sad day for all of Hawaii…Colt was the face of Hawaii and UH football for close to 3 years…..he brought so much to all of Hawaii….nobody will ever touch what he accomplished …..his decision to stay in school for his senior year meant so much to his teammates and the fans of Warrior football…it united his teammates and the entire state which led us to our 12-0 season and our Sugar Bowl appearance….RIP Colt.”

 Hawaii ended up losing to Georgia 41-10 in the 2008 Sugar Bowl in what was the final UH game for both Brennan and Jones, who left to become the next head coach at SMU.
 Both, however, are still spoken of in reverence in local football circles to this day.